lake-wg/edhoc/draft-ietf-lake-traces.md

 08 49 58 db 0f 20 89 c2 1c 52 02
 ~~~~~~~~

-The input needed to calculate KEYSTREAM_2 is defined in Section 4.1.2 of
-{{I-D.ietf-lake-edhoc}}, using Expand() with the EDHOC hash algorithm:
+The input needed to calculate KEYSTREAM_2 is defined in {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using Expand() with the EDHOC hash algorithm:

     KEYSTREAM_2 = EDHOC-KDF( PRK_2e, 0, TH_2, plaintext_length ) =
                 = HKDF-Expand( PRK_2e, info, plaintext_length )